-and Independent on all other subjects.
-It is
+Is Neutral in Politics and Religion. and Independent on all other subjects.

 THE PAPER FOR THE PUBLIC!
 THE PAPER FOR THE FARMER!
 THE PAPER FOR THE WORKSHOP!
-THE PAPER FOR THE HOUSEHOLD!

 It will contain the most important Foreign, War, Local and General News of the Day.